 - Tesla CEO plans to have fully autonomous vehicles ready by 2019 or 2020.

-- Volvo has a autonomous vehicle pilot project planned for 2017 with 100 of its XC90 models.
+- Volvo has an autonomous vehicle pilot project planned for 2017 with 100 of its XC90 models.

-- Audi plans to release its first self driving car in 2017.
+- Audi planned to release its first self-driving car in 2017.